 Ebullated bed reactor (EBR) in oil refineries is a type of fluidized bed reactor that utilizes ebullition, or bubbling, to achieve appropriate mixing of reactants and catalysts for residue hydroprocessing.
 The ebullated-bed technology utilizes a three-phase reactor (liquid, vapor, and catalyst) in which the recycle gas bubbles up through the hydrocarbon mixture and the catalyst particles, creating a turbulent suspension.
 Ebullated bed reactors offer high-quality, continuous mixing of process fluids and catalyst particles.
-Owing to the decline in heavy fuel oils demand, it is necessary for petroleum refiners to process heavier crudes that require deep residual conversions to produce clean, high-quality finished products using ebullated bed, slurry technology or RFCC (Residue Fluid Catalytic Cracking) process.
+Owing to the decline in heavy fuel oil demand, it is necessary for petroleum refiners to process heavier crudes that require deep residual conversions to produce clean, high-quality finished products using ebullated bed, slurry technology, or RFCC (Residue Fluid Catalytic Cracking) process.

 Applications of Ebullated Bed Reactors (EBR)

 The ebullated bed reactors are applicable to various refinery feeds such as atmospheric residues (ARs), vacuum residues (VRs), heavy deasphalted oils (DAOs), straight-run vacuum gas oils (VGOs), heavy coker gas oil (HCGO), or coal-derived oils such as coal slurries (Direct Coal Liquefaction, DCL), as well as Pyrolysis Oil (Pyoil) from steam crackers, coal liquids, asphalt, bitumen from tar sands, and shale oil.
 Although ebullated-bed processes are generally used for the conversion of heavier vacuum residue feedstocks, they can also be used to clean or treat a lower boiling point vacuum gas oil feedstock.

 Advantages of Ebulated Bed Reactor